 - Ensure that an institutional or departmental link exists between your home university and your proposed UK university - this link must be greater than simply a collaboration between individuals;

 - Be available to start your academic studies in the UK by the start of the UK academic year in September/October 2020;

 - By December 2021, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree and a relevant postgraduate qualification (usually a master’s degree);

 - Be unable to afford to study in the UK without this scholarship;

-Once received by the CSC, each candidate’s application will be considered firstly by an academic adviser with expertise in the subject area concerned, and then by the CSC selection committee in competition with other candidates.
+Eligible applications will be considered in line with the CSC’s Split-site Scholarships selection criteria, including by the CSC selection committee in competition with other candidates.